Jean-Francois-C/Webshell-upload-techniques/README.md

           On the contrary, if the Deployment Status is false and the Deployment Activity is “Running…”, it indicates that deployment is ‘in progress’.
           In such a case, wait until the status changes.

 ➤ Step 7.
-Execute OS command using the Webshell
+Execute OS commands using the Webshell
           - Example: http://target_IP/<path>/webshell.jsp?cmd=whoami
 ```